 Leadership and prospective member engagement

-CHC is a financially sustainable, not-for-profit employee owned co-operative which opened its doors in 2013 and today has 18 employees and eight worker members, providing 500 hours of care weekly in metropolitan Sydney.
-The idea for CHC arose from founder, Robyn Kaczmarek’s experience working in the homecare sector and seeing the challenges of low wages, poor working conditions, isolation and training affecting staff morale and the quality and continuity of care provided to older people and people with disability.
+TCL is a financially sustainable employee owned co-operative which opened its doors in 2013 and by the end of 2017 will have 50 employee members.
+The idea for TCL arose from founder, Robyn Kaczmarek’s experience working in the homecare sector and seeing the challenges of low wages, poor working conditions, isolation and training affecting staff morale and the quality and continuity of care provided to older people and people with disability.

 “I was shocked at the quality of care provided by agencies, people were falling through the gaps and there wasn’t enough service or continuity of staff for people to be getting good care… People weren’t in the office so they didn’t complain.”